peastman/statmech/source/phasetransitions.rst

 Now consider the case where :math:`J \ne 0`.
 In principle we just need to write down the free energy and find the state that minimizes it for every value of :math:`H` and :math:`T`.
 That's easier said than done!
 In one dimension, the calculation is reasonably straightforward.
-In two dimensions it is extreme difficult.
+In two dimensions it is extremely difficult.
 In three dimensions, it has never been successfully solved.
 Sadly, this is typical of most real world physics problems: they are too complicated to solve exactly.
 We need to use a different approach: either make simplifying assumptions that let us solve them approximately, or use a computer to solve them numerically.